Kākāpō: Nest management

 Kākāpō nests are intensively managed by wildlife conservation staff.
 Before Polynesian rats were removed from Whenua Hou, the rats were a threat to the survival of young kākāpō.
 Of 21 chicks that hatched between 1981 and 1994, nine were either killed by rats or died and were subsequently eaten by rats.

 All kākāpō islands are now rat-free, but infrared cameras still allow rangers to remotely monitor the behaviour of females and chicks in nests.
 Data loggers record when mother kākāpō come and go, allowing rangers to pick a time to check on the health of chicks, and also indicate how hard females are having to work to find food.
 Because mother kākāpō often struggle to successfully rear multiple chicks, Kākāpō Recovery rangers will move chicks between nests as needed.

 Eggs are often removed from nests for incubation to reduce the likelihood of accidents, such as lost eggs or crushing.
 If chicks become ill, are not putting on weight, or there are too many chicks in the nest (and no available nest to move them to) they will be hand-reared by the Kākāpō Recovery team.
 In the 2019 season, eggs were also removed from nests to encourage females to re-nest.
 By hand-raising the first group of chicks in captivity and encouraging females to lay more eggs, the Kākāpō Recovery Team hoped that overall chick production would be increased.
 By the end of February 2020, the bird's summer breeding season, these efforts led to the production of 80 chicks, "a record number."

 Monitoring

 To monitor the kākāpō population continuously, each bird is equipped with a radio transmitter.
 Every known kākāpō, barring some young chicks, has been given a name by Kākāpō Recovery Programme officials, and detailed data is gathered about every individual.
 GPS transmitters are also being trialled to provide more detailed data about the movement of individual birds and their habitat use.
 The signals also provide behavioural data, letting rangers gather information about mating and nesting remotely.
+Every individual kākāpō receives an annual health check and has their transmitter replaced.